Characters all have ratings of a 0, 1, 2, or 3.

 Each character has three aspects: Physical, Mental, and Social.
 Each of these will have two Stats: Might and Finesse

-Might is generally used to affect or resist things through direct means, whether brute force, raw intelligence, or sheer force of personality.
-Might governs perceiving things reflexively without actively looking for them, remembering things, and Passive defenses, which are always in effect even if a character is unaware of an attack.
+Might is used to affect or resist things through direct means, whether brute force, raw intelligence, or sheer force of personality.
+Physical might includes raw strength toughness, Mental Might governs calculating ability, memory, I.Q, and perceiving things reflexively without actively looking for them, while Social Might reflects pure Charisma, physical attractiveness, and force of will.
+Might governs Passive defenses, which are always in effect even if a character is unaware of an attack.

-Finesse is generally used to affect or resist things through indirect means, whether quick reflexes, a sharp wit, or subterfuge.
-Finesse governs actively searching for something, perceptive examinations, and Active defenses, which are not useful versus attacks of which a character is not aware.
+Finesse is used to affect or resist things through indirect means, whether quick reflexes, a sharp wit, or subterfuge.
+Physical Finesse includes speed, hand-eye coordination, and agility, Mental Finesse governs wits, quick thinking, and actively searching for something, and Social Finesse reflects guile, subtlety, and empathy.
+Finesse governs Active defenses, which are not useful versus attacks of which a character is not aware.

 All characters start with a base d4 in each of the six Stats.
 During character creation, the player receives (13 – Character Rating) one-step upgrades.
 Each upgrade progresses the Stat one higher on the progression below.
 Upgrading from a d8 to a d10 costs two upgrades; upgrading from a d10 to a d12 costs three upgrades.
 Players may buy them higher w/ XP later.

 Physical Mental Social

 Might d4 d4 d4

 Finesse d4 d4 d4